 The A380-900 would be the ultimate aircraft of choice for long range intercontinental travel.
 The space, comfort and performance puts the A380-900 in a category of its own.

-I hope Airbus produces the next stretched version of the A380, the A380-900.
-The A380-900 would be the super conductor in the new globalised and connected world.
+I hope Airbus decides to produce the next stretched version of the A380, the A380-900.
+The A380-900 will be the super conductor in the new globalised and connected world.

 The A380-900 is an A380-800 stretched by another six metres to make it fill a “box” 80 metres long by 80 metres wide.
 The latest “Code F” airports are designed to cater for aircraft having up to an 80 metre wingspan and 16 metre wheel track.